ogiewon/Hubitat/Drivers/iotawatt-parent.src/README.md

 v0.1.20181220 - Initial beta release

 Instructions for use

+This driver implements the "Refresh" capability.
+It is used to communicate via http to an IoTaWatt Power Monitor system and it creates child devices for Power and Voltage.
+Scheduling is handled automatically via a user preference polling interval in seconds.

+This driver implements the "Presence" capability.
+It is used to indicate good communications as "present" and lack of communications as "not present"

 **Create Hubitat Driver**
 - Open up the "iotawatt-parent.groovy" driver from this repository.
 Make sure you hit the "RAW" button, then select/highlight all of the source code, and COPY everything (Ctrl-C on Windows, or right click->Copy).
 ALTERNATE Method: Use the URL from the RAW code page, and paste it into the new driver's IMPORT dialogue window.